thingsboard/thingsboard.github.io/docs/user-guide/install/docker-windows.md

 ## Start the platform & tail logs

-Bring up all containers in detached mode, then follow the ThingsBoard logs:
+Bring up all containers in detached mode, then follow the ThingsBoard logs (use PowerShell for the command below):

 ```bash
 docker compose up -d; if ($?) {docker compose logs -f thingsboard-ce}